MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 ## Console logging

 We've already used one of the primary strategies to debug and that is the `console.log` statement.
-Use this often in the development process to test the output of programs, but do consider removing these statements when your apps go live!
+Use this often in the development process to test the output of programs, but do consider removing these statements when your apps go live.

 ## Document.write

-`document.write` allos you to write HTML to the page source dynamically.
-This should only be used when testing because if you write to the HTML file after it's been loaded, all the content will be replaced!
+`document.write` allows you to write HTML to the page source dynamically and can be useful for testing.
+Bear in mind that if you write to the page after the content has been loaded, it will remove all of the body content.
 See [this](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_doc_write4) example.

 ## The stack trace